spacetelescope/stwcs/doc/source/headerlet_def.rst

 part, the keywords describing the extensions with the lookup tables (EXTNAME=WCSDVARR) are also in this header.
 If there's a detector defect correction (row or column correction), the keywords describing the D2IMARR HDU are also in this header.
-In addition each SIPWCS header contains two keywords which point back to the HDU of the original science file which was the source for it.
+In addition, each SIPWCS header contains two keywords which point back to the HDU of the original science file which was the source for it.
 These keywords are TG_ENAME and TG_EVER and have the meaning of (extname, extver) for the data extension in the science file.

 The keywords in this extension are used by the software to overwrite the keywords in the corresponding SCI header to update the WCS solution for each chip without any computation.
-The new extension then serves not only as a record of a single WCS solution derived for the image, but also the source of values for restoring the SCI header WCS when desired.

 Headerlet File Structure
 ------------------------